 These exercises can also be done at home to treat the symptoms quickly, but they should be first supervised by a physiotherapist.

 During the exercises, the physiotherapist may use an ice cube rolled up in a napkin to slide over the paralyzed area to stimulate the muscle contraction.
-The therapist may also aid further and help the direction of the movement by placing two or three fingers on the face, then taking them away, so you can keep the contraction properly.
+The therapist may also aid and help the direction of the movement by placing two or three fingers on the face, then taking them away, so you can hold the contraction..

-Some studies that assess the benefits of acupuncture in the treatment of Bell's Palsy show that this traditional Chinese technique may improve functioning and reduce the rigidity of the facial nerve, through the stimulation of nerve fibers in the skin and in the face muscles.
+Some studies on acupuncture for the treatment of Bell's Palsy show that this traditional Chinese technique may improve functioning and reduce the rigidity of the facial nerve.
+Acupuncture aims to stimulate nerve fibers in the skin and in the facial muscles.

-In some situations, the doctor may recommend you do surgery, especially if there is a lot of nerve compression, which is confirmed after doing an electromyoneurography.
+In some situations, the doctor may recommend surgery, especially if there is a lot of nerve compression.
+Nerve compression is confirmed following an electromyography (EMG).

 5. Speech therapy

-Speech therapy sessions can also be a part of the treatment, since doing this type therapy can help the facial movements and expressions to return.
-Speech therapy will, most of the time, also stimulate your speaking, chewing, and swallowing functions.
+Speech therapy sessions can also be a part of the treatment, as therapists can also can help with facial movements and expression.
+Most times, speech therapy will also stimulate your speaking, chewing, and swallowing functions.
 This type of therapy should be guided by a trained professional and the number of sessions per week, and the duration will be set by the speech therapist together with the doctor.

 How long does recovery take?